On this page:

 Who can I ask to be my guarantor?

-- Have known you for at least 2 years
+- Has known you for at least 2+ years

-- Must be reachable via email for verification by Indigenous Services Canada
+- Can be reachable for verification by Indigenous Services Canada if necessary

 Your guarantor will be notified by email when your application is ready for them to review and complete their Guarantor Declaration.